 When a chord is selected, you can display the Chord Chooser by tapping on its title.

-Alternate chords are listed at the bottom of the Chord Chooser you'll find a list of chords that are sorted by the "strength" of the chord match at the location in the song.
+At the top of the Chord Chooser you'll find a list of chords that are sorted by how likely they are to appear at this location in the song.
 In many cases where Capo mis-identifies a chord, the correct chord is often found in this list.
 You can quickly select one of these chords by tapping on your preferred result.

-If the chord doesn't appear in the list of alternates, you can use the search field at the top of the chord chooser to find the right chord using a free-form description of the chord you want.
+If the chord doesn't appear in the list of alternates, you can tap the search button, then type a free-form description of the chord you want into the search field.